Shots Podcast Network

-SHOTS is a Media Company founded by brothers John Shahidi and Sam Shahidi.
+SHOTS is a media company founded in 2008 by brothers John and Sam Shahidi.

 The company was originally founded as a software development company named Rock Software in 2009, creating mobile games along with YouTube channels with celebrities.
 The first iPhone game and YouTube channel was created in partnership with Mike Tyson.

 With the support of a team of investors including Justin Bieber, podcasts under the Shots Podcast Network include Full Send Podcast, The Pivot and Hotboxin with Mike Tyson.

 Podcast Network and YouTube

 In November 2019, Spotify announced a suite of podcasts and included a partnership with Shots Podcast Network for a podcast hosted by Lele Pons.
 "Best Kept Secrets with Lele Pons" debuted exclusively on Spotify on August 19, 2020.

 In 2020, Shots released 2 podcasts, I Am Athlete with Brandon Marshall and Hotboxin with Mike Tyson.

 In 2021, Shots released Full Send Podcast with the Nelk Boys.

 In 2022, after parting ways with I Am Athlete, Shots released The Pivot Podcast.